-Mapping Orphan Wells in Oklahoma
+Mapping Orphan Wells in the United States

-Orphan Wells Are Threatening Oklahoma Communities
+Orphan Wells Are Threatening American Communities

-This new map shows the location of all 15,531 currently documented orphan wells across the state.
-The REGROW Act, passed as part of the Infrastructure Investment and Jobs Act (IIJA), will invest \$4.7 billion in plugging and remediating documented orphan wells in Oklahoma and across the country.
-The state has already received initial grants of \$25 million and is eligible for hundreds of millions more.
+This new map shows the location of all 120,000 currently documented orphan wells across the country.
+The REGROW Act, passed as part of the Infrastructure Investment and Jobs Act (IIJA), will invest \$4.7 billion in plugging and remediating documented orphan wells across the country.